pingcap/docs/upgrade-tidb-using-tiup.md

 > **Note:**
 >
 > - If your cluster to be upgraded is v3.1 or an earlier version (v3.0 or v2.1), the direct upgrade to v8.1.1 is not supported.
-You need to upgrade your cluster first to v4.0 and then to v8.1.1.
+You need to upgrade your cluster first to v4.0 and then to the target TiDB version.
 > - If your cluster to be upgraded is earlier than v6.2, the upgrade might get stuck when you upgrade the cluster to v6.2 or later versions in some scenarios.
 You can refer to [How to fix the issue](#how-to-fix-the-issue-that-the-upgrade-gets-stuck-when-upgrading-to-v620-or-later-versions).
 > - TiDB nodes use the value of the [`server-version`](/tidb-configuration-file.md#server-version) configuration item to verify the current TiDB version.
 Therefore, to avoid unexpected behaviors, before upgrading the TiDB cluster, you need to set the value of `server-version` to empty or the real version of the current TiDB cluster.
 > - Setting the [`performance.force-init-stats`](/tidb-configuration-file.md#force-init-stats-new-in-v657-and-v710) configuration item to `ON` prolongs the TiDB startup time, which might cause startup timeouts and upgrade failures.
 To avoid this issue, it is recommended to set a longer waiting timeout for TiUP.